flipacholas/Architecture-of-consoles/articles/nes.Rmd.md

 The APU has one channel reserved for this type of wave.
 Behind the scenes, a dedicated sequencer takes 32 cycles to generate a triangle signal [@audio-aputriangle]; this limitation causes the resulting triangle waveform to resemble a step ladder.

-On the other side, the respective circuitry does not provide volume control.
+On the other hand, the respective circuitry does not provide volume control.
 In any case, some games discovered alternative methods by fiddling with the mixer's volume control.

 #### Noise {.tab}